 Common names.
 White-ironwood, witysterhout.

 Family: Rutaceae.
-The citrus family has 160 genera and 2 000+ species.
+(Citrus family) has 160 genera and 2 000+ species.
 Leaves often have pellucid (clear, almost transparent in transmitted light) oil glands which are responsible for the aromatic smell.
 These gland dotted leaves are usually opposite but lack stipules.
 The regular Flowers are bractless, bisexual or unisexual and usually monoecious.
 They have 4-5 Petals, which are usually free.
 The Stamens have anthers that are dorsifixed and 2-thecous (have 2 pollen sacs).
 Staminodes are often present.
 The Ovary usually has 5 carpels and the style is simple.
 Fruit is variable.
 There are 23 species in the family.
 The Rutaceae in southern Africa are largely concentrated in the Western Cape.
-Indigenous genera include Calodendron, Ptaeroxylon, Vepris and Zanthoxylum.
+Indigenous genera with trees include Calodendron, Ptaeroxylon, Vepris and Zanthoxylum.

 Name derivation: Vepris – bramble or spiny shrub. lanceolata – referring to the lance-shaped leaflets.
 There are 5 species of the genus Vepris in southern Africa.